 Our new Year 11: WA ATAR Geography: Units 1 & 2, published in 2021 in time for the implementation of the revised Year 11 ATAR Syllabus in 2022 and a sthird edition of our Year 12: WA ATAR Geography: Units 3 & 4, published in 2022 for the implementation of the revised Year 12 ATAR Syllabus in 2023.

-A Student’s Guide to the 2022 Year 12 ATAR Geography Examination, published early in 2022 is be the latest edition of our popular annual series of ‘Student Exam Revision Guides’.
+A Student’s Guide to the 2024 Year 12 ATAR Geography Examination, published early in 2024 is the latest edition of our popular annual series of ‘Student Exam Revision Guides’.
 This book serves as a guide to assist students sitting the Western Australian Certificate of Education (WACE) Year 12 ATAR Geography Examination.
 It is a valuable resource for students who wish to improve their results in school-based assessments and achieve a high standard in the Year 12 ATAR Geography Examination.

 GAWA maintains an office at the Crossways Shopping Centre in Subiaco that is open to the public and handles numerous public inquiries concerning geography syllabuses, teacher/student resources and general geographical information.
 GAWA welcomes and encourages its members to access the Office for assistance.

 Website – GAWA maintains a public website at: www.gawa.as.au This website has a dedicated Members’ Area where Members can access teaching/learning resources.

-Professional Liaison – GAWA maintains contact and networks with a wide range of professional associations, commercial organisations and non-profit groups both with respect to geography and other related fields (e.g. cartography, environment, GIS, global education, planning, spatial technologies).
+Professional Liaison – GAWA maintains contact and networks with a wide range of professional associations, commercial organisations and not-for-profit groups both with respect to geography and other related fields (e.g. cartography, environment, GIS, global education, planning, spatial technologies).